Nim1010/Sem3-Java-Test3/README.md

 Name: Nimesh Neupane
 Student ID: 23090879

 This lab project focuses on building a complete JavaFX desktop application for a pizza ordering system.
 The application allows users to enter customer details, select pizza size, input the number of toppings, and perform full CRUD (Create, Read, Update, Delete) operations.
+The total bill is calculated dynamically using a set pricing model and HST, and all order data is stored in a MySQL database.

 Contributions
 I personally worked on: